The best thing about HeroQuest is…!

 2 The New HeroQuest

-While the new HeroQuest hasn’t hit retail yet, we do have some knowledge about it and its contents.
+While the new HeroQuest now at retail, we finally have first-hand knowledge about its gameplay and contents.

-Hasbro has said that the new version will have an updated rule book and quest book.
+The new version has an updated rule book and quest book.
 These have been based off of the U.S. version of the rule and quest books from the original game.
-It seems like they are staying true to the original game because they claim to have only made “minor changes.”
-This bodes well for everyone looking to get a nostalgia kick from the upcoming 2021 release!
+It seems like they are staying true to the original game and made only “minor changes.”
+This bodes well for everyone looking to get a nostalgia kick from the reprint edition!
+Most of the changes are primarily cosmetic, with a few light rule alterations and updates for clarity.
+Overall, you can expect the new version to play functionally exactly the same as the HeroQuest of old.

 Physical Changes